-Follow these steps before passing on an old iPhone
+Follow these steps before passing on an old iPhone or iPad

 iPhones tend to hold their value better than any other brand of smartphone, and so if you’re thinking of upgrading it’s most certainly worth hawking the old one to help fund the new purchase.
 Or perhaps you’re feeling generous, and just want to pass your old device onto a friend or relative.
-Either way, there are some important steps you should take before parting company with an iPhone (or iPad, or iPod, for that matter.)
+Either way, there are some important steps you should take before parting company with an iPhone (or iPad, for that matter.)

 Follow our guide to ensure you don’t leave any personal data on your old device, and to make certain you’ll be able to restore your data onto a new one.
 We’ll also give you practical advice to help improve it’s retail value!